IuliiaKonovalova/school_app/README.md

 **Add Lesson Page**

-This page is accessible only by receptionists as only they have rights to make ony changes in the schedule.
+This page is accessible only by receptionists as only they have the rights to make any changes in the schedule.

   ![Add Lesson Page](documentation/features/add_lesson_page/add_lesson_page.png)

-It has a title "Adding lesson" and the following fields:
+It has the title "Adding lesson" and the following fields:

   ![Add Lesson Page.
 Form fields.](documentation/features/add_lesson_page/add_lesson_fields.png)